 It is time to prioritise safe, playful spaces, teach teachers to play, ensure school days have plentiful playtime, and put forward a raft of other ideas to encourage thriving childhoods - and a thriving nation.

-We will bringing together experts from the world of play, academia, children’s rights, education, and communities as commissioners and advisors, seeking expertise and evidence and providing a platform for thought leadership events, parliamentary engagement, and visits to identify the leading practice in the field.
+The Raising the Nation Play Commission has brought together experts from the world of play, academia, children’s rights, education, and communities as commissioners and advisors, seeking expertise and evidence and providing a platform for thought leadership events, parliamentary engagement, and visits to identify the leading practice in the field.

 Check out our current roles!